pmeiners/pmeiners.github.io/docs/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: page
+layout: home
-list_title: 'Landing Page'
+list_title: 'Recent Posts'
 ---
 *Site under construction*